Deciphering 'What' and 'Where' Visual Pathways from Spectral Clustering of Layer-Distributed Neural Representations: Method

 and imposes additional cross-scale consistency constraints.
 However, the size of this matrix, and the computational expense of solving the resulting eigenproblem, can become intractable with increasing $|\mathcal{A}|$.
 Instead of solving the original eigenproblem in Eqn.~\ref{eqn:ncut}, we solve an approximation:

 where $g(\cdot)$ corresponds to the resampling function that bilinearly interpolates the spatial resolution of $\mX$ to match the size of $\mA$, allowing affinity matrices to be constructed from feature maps with varying resolutions.
+In Eqn.~\ref{eqn:eigen_optimization}, we follow \citet{meila2000learning} to solve the spectral clustering from the random walk perspective, since the random walk matrix and the attention matrix have the same format and the same eigenvectors.
 This objective encodes a Rayleigh quotient optimization simultaneously across affinities in $\mathcal{A}$, which avoids the intractable exact solution and can naturally scale with increasing $|\mathcal{A}|$.

-To optimize, we replace the strict orthogonality requirement with a soft regularization term whose coefficient is $1$.
-Additionally, notice $\mD^{-1}\mA$ is a random walk matrix with maximum eigenvalue of $1$.
-So for numerical stability, we impose a constraint to ensure that the maximum value of the objective does not exceed $1$.
-Consequently, our final optimization objective can be stated:
+Notice that $\mD^{-1}_{\mA}\mA$ is a random walk matrix with maximum eigenvalue of $1$.
+For numerical stability, we impose a constraint to ensure that the maximum value of the objective does not exceed $1$.
+In addition, we replace the strict orthogonality requirement with a soft Frobenius regularization term whose coefficient is $1$.
+Consequently, our final optimization objective is:

-We parameterize $\mX$ as a learnable feature map and solve for it with gradient-based optimization.
-In the following subsections, we discuss the choice of affinity set $\mathcal{A}$, and how that choice affects the information we extract.
+We parameterize $\mX$ as a learnable feature map and solve for it using gradient-based optimization.
+In the following subsections, we discuss the choice of affinity set $\mathcal{A}$ and how that choice affects the information we extract.